A lot of home-cooked meals, balanced ingredients, and a “refeeding” day

 For lunch, I made a simple marinade for my chicken, which required only a few ingredients.
 Store-bought marinades are certainly convenient, but they’re often loaded with sodium.
 I baked a quarter of a chicken breast marinated in pineapple juice, ketchup, soy sauce, and ginger.
 I paired my Hawaiian chicken with simple sidings of French beans and steamed brown rice topped with grocery-bought garlic chips.

-For dinner and movie night, instead of getting the usual popcorn and hotdogs, my husband Papoo and I ordered the “Big Bird” wrap from Salad Stop, made with Romaine lettuce, turkey ham, avocado, celery, green apples, and grapes in ranch dressing.
+For dinner and movie night, instead of getting the usual popcorn and hotdogs, my husband Papoo and I ordered the “Big Bird” wrap, made with Romaine lettuce, turkey ham, avocado, celery, green apples, and grapes in ranch dressing.
 For drinks, we had coconut juice and berry smoothie.

 I usually spend Tuesdays in our food commissary.
 For the whole day, I taste-tested our own food samples from our healthy meal delivery service Fit Kitchen PH.
 It’s easy to join diet bandwagons, but it’s best to stick to a well-balanced diet without removing specific food groups.
 Choose safe, sustainable, and satisfying meals that work for you.